 PestWeb by Univar is an example of an online tool that can be used to increase efficiency for owners, manager, and technicians in the pest control industry.

 A dashboard of multiple online tools

-Consolidating online tools in one location—a “dashboard”—offers greater efficiency.
+Consolidating online tools in one location — a “dashboard” — offers greater efficiency.
 You can find multiple tools in one place.
-PestWeb offers product information, online purchasing, access to industry-required information, and technician training, among other functions, all able to save you time.
+PestWeb offers product information, online purchasing, access to industry-required information, and technician training, as well as these time-saving functions: